Nadhila/Explainble-AI/README.md

 # Review 3 Different Methods for Explainability Artificial Intelligence (XAI)

+(some plot use javascript since github lock javascript for protection here link to Google Colab for better visualization

 In this repository, we use 3 different methods of XAI on Machine Learning Model for Text Classification (Sentiment classification using Bi-LSTM and BI-GRU+LSTM+CNN).

 Explainable Methods we use :